AntoineRichard/DroneTracker/README.md

 ```
 The workspace argument is the maximum amount of VRAM allocated to the neural-net (in Mb).
 You can change this to suite your deployment need, 4Gb is propably too much for a Jetson Nano, 2Gb seems more reasonable.
-To increase the performance, on can also use the `--fp16` flag, which will force the model to run on float16 operations instead of float32.
+To increase the performance, one can also use the `--fp16` flag, which will force the model to run on float16 operations instead of float32.
 This should result in higher frames per second, but will also impact the network accuracy.

 # How to use this code with ROS
-Now that we have our model we are finally ready to get detecting!
+Now that we have our model, we are finally ready to get detecting!
 In ROS we provide premade profiles that worked we tested on the detection and tracking of drones and rocks.
 We provide four launch-files:
-- detect.launch, only detects the objects and outputs the bounding boxes as ROS messages.
+- `detect.launch`, only detects the objects and outputs the bounding boxes as ROS messages.
-- detect_and_locate.launch, detects and estimates the 3D position of the objects in the camera local frame.
+- `detect_and_locate.launch`, detects and estimates the 3D position of the objects in the camera local frame.
 They are then outputed as ROS messages.
-- detect_and_track.launch, detects and tracks objects, the tracks and detections are outputed as ROS messages.
+- `detect_and_track2D.launch`, detects and tracks objects, the tracks and detections are outputed as ROS messages.
-- detect_locate_and_track.launch, detects, locates and tracks the objects.
+- `detect_track_2D_and_locate.launch`, detects, locates and tracks the objects.
 They are then outputed as ROS messages.

 To use any of these files use the usual launch command.
 However, before you do, we would encourage you to go through the next section, how to configure the different components.